 This bill changes procedural requirements for petitioned hearings on Department of Energy and Environmental Protection (DEEP) licenses (permits and other approvals).
 For most DEEP-issued licenses, existing law allows people to request a public hearing by submitting a petition according to the law's requirements.
-Under the bill, these petitioned hearings are public informational hearings not subject to the Uniform Administrative Procedures Act (UAPA; see BACKGROUND), except for certain petitions alleging aggrievement or unreasonable pollution, impairment, or destruction of the public trust.
+Under the bill, these petitioned hearings are public informational hearings not subject to the Uniform Administrative Procedures Act (UAPA; see BACKGROUND), except for certain petitions that meet specific requirements.